-19. How does the title change from "flyer" to "conjuror" change the meaning of the image?

-20. Carefully read the caption to the engraving, which was written by White's partner in surveying Virginia, the English scientist Thomas Harriot: "They have commonly conjurers or jugglers which use strange gestures, and often contrary to nature, in their enchantments: For they be very familiar with devils, of whom they inquire what their enemies do, or other such things.
+8. In the engraving, what visual changes have been made to the watercolor, and what is the significance of these changes?
+9. How does the title change from "flyer" to "conjuror" change the meaning of the image?
+Carefully read the caption to the engraving, which was written by White's partner in surveying Virginia, the English scientist Thomas Harriot: "They have commonly conjurers or jugglers which use strange gestures, and often contrary to nature, in their enchantments: For they be very familiar with devils, of whom they inquire what their enemies do, or other such things.
 They shave all their heads saving their crest which they wear as other do, and fasten a small black bird above one of their ears as a badge of their office.
 They wear nothing but a skin which hangs down from their girdle, and covers their privates.
 They wear a bag by their side as is expressed in the figure.
-The Inhabitants give great credit to their speech, which often-times they find to be true."
-Note that the caption was written during a time when belief in witches and magicians was wide-spread throughout Europe.
+The Inhabitants give great credit to their speech, which oftentimes they find to be true."
+Note that the caption was written during a time when belief in witches and magicians was widespread throughout Europe.
 How does Harriot's own cultural and religious background shape his understanding of the Algonquian medicine man?

-21. Do you think that describing this figure as a "conjuror" would have been an effective means for a European audience to understand the shaman's role as a go-between who moves between the human and spirit worlds?
+Do you think that describing this figure as a "conjuror" would have been an effective means for a European audience to understand the shaman's role as a go-between who moves between the human and spirit worlds?